 However, mold might not always be visible.
-Since mold doesn’t need light to thrive, it can grow within walls, behind molding, and in hidden corners throughout the home which can be more difficult to discover.
+Since mold doesn’t need light to thrive, it can grow within walls, behind molding, and in hidden corners throughout the home, often making it more difficult to discover.

 One reason to suspect mold is if you can smell a strong, musty odor in an area of your home.
-If you start to suspect hidden mold, try to pinpoint what area might be prone to water damage or condensation.
+If you find this is the case, try to pinpoint what area might be prone to water damage or condensation.